-Capital gains: residents
+Capital Gains: Residents

-Capital gains obtained by resident individuals on the sale of real estate are only taxed on 50% of the gain, and subject to the progressive rates mentioned above.
-Exemptions are available in the case of proceeds derived from the sale of the family housing when reinvested for the same family housing purposes.
+Capital gains obtained by resident individuals on the sale of real estate are only taxed on 50% of the gain, and subject to the progressive rates above-mentioned.
+Exemptions are available in the case of proceeds derived from the sale of family housing when reinvested for the same family housing purposes.